 Reconstructive Surgery after Weight Loss Surgery

 Many people who have lost 100 pounds or more are overjoyed at their success.
 After losing weight, loose, heavy folds of skin can interfere with walking, balance, hygiene, skin care, and simply getting clothes to fit correctly.
 Plastic surgery, in most cases, is the only effective long-term solution.
-Removal of excess skin can improve the fit of clothes, ability to walk and/or maintain balance, maintain hygiene, and eliminate chronic skin irritation and even infections.
+Removal of excess skin can improve the fit of clothes, ability to walk and/or maintain balance, maintain hygiene, and reduce chronic skin irritation and even infections.
 Improving body self-image is also a great motivator for patients to maintain their efforts in weight loss.
 There are several things that can be offered to deal with excess skin.
 Dealing with excess skin after large weight loss is mostly referred to as body contouring (also known as a body lift).
 Several body areas can be addressed including the abdomen, thighs, buttocks, arms, and breast.

 Body Contouring (Body Lift)